libingyao/AISR_Model/README.md

-# AISR_Simulator
+# AISR_Model
-Astronomical Image Subset Simulator
+Astronomical image data management and subsets retrieval min-cost-model in the cloud

 # Dependency
 * mysql-client (which depends on openssl)